aws-samples/aws-csp-sentiment-analytics/Read-after-incident/README.md

 3. it decides whether to trigger the subscriber engagement phase, and if yes
 4. it writes a message to two SQS queues.

-The variable update_eng_queue_url must be updated with the SQS engagement_update_queue URL.
-The variable trigger_eng_queue_url must be updated with the SQS engagement_trigger_queue.fifo URL.
+The following variables must be entered in the Environment variables of the Lambda function on https://aws.amazon.com/console/.
+- call_drop_threshold
+- call_quality_threshold
+- low_bitrate_threshold
+- video_stalling_threshold
+- trigger_eng_queue_url
+- update_eng_queue_url